cseeger/soapboxer/README.md

 * **Zoom-in scale + crop**:  simple filter of `scale` and `crop`
 * **Zoom-out with pad**: simple filter of `scale` and `pad`

-The above commands operate over the entire file by default.
-Which prevented specify timeline segments, and leading me to believe there is a better way of implementing zoom outside of the command line tool.
+The above commands operate over the entire file by default, preventing targeting of individual timeline segments.
+This leads me to believe there is a better way of implementing zoom outside of the command line tool.

-Perhaps the answer here is a NIF directly into `libav*`libraries, or maybe there’s a solution working with the video at the individual frame level.
+Perhaps the answer here is a NIF directly into the `libav*` libraries, or maybe there’s a solution working with the video at the individual frame level.

 #### On loose prototype specifications